-- (a) Applicant Agency means a county, city or other qualified local agency that is applying to the Secretary to become a Certified Unified Program Agency (CUPA). - (b) The California Environmental Reporting System (CERS) is the statewide information management system established by the Secretary to receive all-data collected reported by the Unified Program Agencies (UPAs) and reported by regulated businesses, pursuant to HSC eChapter 6.11. - (c) Certified Unified Program Agency (CUPA) means the agency certified by the Secretary to implement the Unified Program in a specified jurisdiction, pursuant to HSC eChapter 6.11. - (d) Data Collection Reporting.
-For the purposes of this division, terms related to Unified Program information have the following meaning: - (1) Data elements are the discrete data fields that define information required to be collected reported by applicable statutes or regulations.
-Data elements are defined in the Unified Program Data Dictionary 27 CCR, Division 3, Subdivision 1.
-Data Dictionary for Regulated Activities. - (2) Submittal Element means a collection of related Unified Program data elements or document(s) that must be submitted to CERS by a regulated business as a single unit. - (3) Document means a collection of data that are not submitted as a set of standardized data elements either because the document's data are not suitable to define as discrete data elements, or the document's data elements are not yet defined in the Unified Program Data Dictionary for Regulated Activities.
-When a document needs to be submitted to meet Unified Program electronic reporting requirements, it shall be provided in the Portable Document Format (PDF) or another document format supported by CERS. - (4) Electronic reporting means the collection, submittal, and transfer of Unified Program data using electronic media. - (5) Electronic Data Transfer (EDT) means the electronic exchange of Unified Program data elements or documents as one or more submittal elements as defined in the Unified Program Data Dictionary between UPAs and Calepacers.
-EDT is performed using CERS Data Exchange Technical Specifications. - (6) A Data Exchange Technical Specification is a standardized format for exchanging Unified Program data between CERS and a local information management system or local reporting portal.
-The Data Exchange Technical Specifications for Unified Program electronic reporting involve Extensive Markup Language (XML) schemas that define how Unified Program data elements must be formatted or arranged to support XML-based electronic data exchange.
-Data
+(a) Applicant Agency means a county, city or other qualified local agency that is applying to the Secretary to become a Certified Unified Program Agency (CUPA).

+(b) The California Environmental Reporting System (CERS) is the statewide information management system established by the Secretary to receive all-data collectedreported by the Unified Program Agencies (UPAs) and reported by regulated businesses, pursuant to HSC eChapter 6.11.

+(c) Certified Unified Program Agency (CUPA) means the agency certified by the Secretary to implement the Unified Program in a specified jurisdiction, pursuant to HSC eChapter 6.11.

+(d) Data CollectionReporting.
+For the purposes of this division, terms related to Unified Program information have the following meaning:

+(1) Data elements are the discrete data fields that define information required to be collectedreported by applicable statutes or regulations.
+Data elements are defined in the Unified Program Data Dictionary.

+(2) Submittal Element means a collection of related Unified Program data elements or document(s) that must be submitted to CERS by a regulated business as a single unit.

+(3) Document means a collection of data that are not submitted as a set of standardized data elements either because the document's data are not suitable to define as discrete data elements, or the document's data elements are not yet defined in the Unified Program Data Dictionary for Regulated Activities.
+When a document needs to be submitted to meet Unified Program electronic reporting requirements, it shall be provided in the Portable Document Format (PDF) or another document format supported by CERS.

+(4) Electronic reporting means the collection, submittal, and transfer of Unified Program data using electronic media.

+(5) Electronic Data Transfer (EDT) means the electronic exchange of Unified Program data elements or documents as one or more submittal elements as defined in the Unified Program Data Dictionary between UPAs and CalEPACERS.
+EDT is performed using CERS Data Exchange Technical Specifications.

-Exchange Technical Specifications also include specifically formatted spreadsheets and other files for exchanging Unified Program data.
-CalEPA releases updated Data Exchange Technical Specifications after changes are approved to the Unified Program Data Dictionary A Data Exchange Technical Specification specifies the methods, rules, and standards that facilitate the exchange of structured data across CalEPA CERS information system and local information management systems.
+(6) A Data Exchange Technical Specification is a standardized format for exchanging-Unified Program data between CERS and a local information management system orlocal reporting portal.
+The Data Exchange Technical Specifications for Unified Programelectronic reporting involve Extensive Markup Language (XML) schemas that define how-Unified Program data elements must be formatted or arranged to support XML-basedelectronic data exchange.
+Data Exchange Technical Specifications also includespecifically formatted spreadsheets and other files for exchanging Unified Program data.
+CalEPA releases updated Data Exchange TechnicalSpecifications after changes areapproved to the Unified Program Data DictionaryA Data Exchange Technical Specification specifies the methods, rules, and standards that facilitate the exchange of structured data across CalEPA CERS information system and local information management systems. (e) Enforcement Actions.
+There are two types of Unified Program enforcement actions: